ove/ove-apps/packages/ove-app-images/README.md

 # Images App

 This app supports visualisation of images using the OVE framework.
 It is based on [OpenSeadragon](https://openseadragon.github.io/) and supports high resolution zoomable images.
+These images can be of any format OpenSeadragon supports such as [DZI](https://openseadragon.github.io/examples/tilesource-dzi/) or [Simple Image](https://openseadragon.github.io/examples/tilesource-image/).

 ## Application State

-The state of this app has a format similar to what is provided below:
+The state of this app has a format similar to:

 ```json
 {